Anonymous-Weeb/NekoBot/README.md

 A Telegram Python bot running on python3 forked with saitama with a sqlalchemy database.
 Weeb or not neko will be fun and good management for you in your groups.

-Can be found on telegram as [Mizuhara robot](https://t.me/Yourweeb_bot).
+Can be found on telegram as [Neko Bot](https://t.me/YourWeeb_bot).

-The Support group can be reached out to at [chizuru support](https://t.me/chizurusupport), where you can ask for help , discover new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [NekoBot Support](https://t.me/NekoBot_Support), where you can ask for help , discover new features, report bugs, and stay in the loop whenever a new update is available.

 News channel as at [Chizuru updates](https://t.me/chizuruupdates)